ty-labs/randiverse.nvim/README.md

 # Contributing✍️

-I'm always looking for new random text commands to add as well as more flags and enhancements.
-Feel free to mark an issue or try handling it yourself!
+I've included what I hope is a decent starter + decent defaults; however, I'm always looking for new random text commands + new flags/enhancements that people think are useful.
+Feel free to mark and issue on the project or try handling it yourself!
+Thanks!

 # Shoutouts📢